TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 `fromList` will pick an item from the array.
 ' %}

-`Enum.valuesExcluding` is not in a library, it's one of the few utilities we use to make parameterized tests and fixturing nicer:
+`Enum.valuesExcluding` is not in a library, it's one of the few utilities we use to make parameterised tests and fixturing nicer:
 ```kotlin
 inline fun <reified E : Enum<E>>
 Enum.Companion.valuesExcluding(vararg excluded: E): Array<E> =